SynprezFM: a full-fledged Yamaha DX7 emulator for Android by Jean-Marc Desprez

 Cool music provided courtesy of DJ KoSMiX that demonstrates several patches on version 2.0.1

 The idea was actually an exercise in style: was it possible to fit a 16 voice synthesizer into a smart phone?
-The answer is almost yes: on most machines, the 16 voices are played without problem,
+The answer is almost yes: on most machines, the 16 voices are played with no problem,

 but on some small devices, especially on those lacking cache memory, only few voices can be rendered concurrently.
 Actually, the Android family is very diverse, so it is difficult to test on every platforms.
 Still,

-small screen often comes with a small processor, and in this case the polyphony is limited.
+small screen devices often come with a small processor, and in this case the polyphony is limited.

 Even if the equation of FM developed by John Chowning in his paper "The Synthesis of Complex Audio Spectra by Means of Frequency Modulation" is quite simple to understand,

-the relations between the mathematical equation coefficients and the actual parameters
+the relationship between the mathematical equation coefficients and the actual parameters

 used by the DX7 patches are not documented.
 So it was very challenging and exciting to follow the footsteps of the designers of Yamaha Corporation.
 It required: